-"In order to achieve sustainable development, environmental protection shall constitute an integral part of the developm ent process and cannot be considered in isolation from it"^{vi}.
+"In order to achieve sustainable development, environmental protection shall constitute an integral part of the development process and cannot be considered in isolation from it"vi.

-It means the development, that can take place and which can be sustained by nature/ecology with or without mitigation and therefore, in such matters, the required standard is that the risk of harm to the environment or to human health is to be decided in public interest, according to a "reasonable person's" test^{vii}.Some of salient principles of 'Sustainable Development' as culled out from Brundtland Report and other international documents, are Inter-Generational Equity, Use and Conservation of Natural Resources, Environmental Protection, Precautionary Principle, Polluter Pays Principle, Obligation to Assist and Co-operate, Eradication of Poverty and Financial Assistance to developing countries^{viii}.
+It means the development, that can take place and which can be sustained by nature/ecology with or without mitigation and therefore, in such matters, the required standard is that the risk of harm to the environment or to human health is to be decided in public interest, according to a "reasonable person's" test^{vii}.
+Some of salient principles of 'Sustainable Development' as culled out from Brundtland Report and other international documents, are Inter-Generational Equity, Use and Conservation of Natural Resources, Environmental Protection, Precautionary Principle, Polluter Pays Principle, Obligation to Assist and Co-operate, Eradication of Poverty and Financial Assistance to developing

 Natural resources are available and law governs them nationally and internationally for benefit of public.
 This ranges from environment and ecology including plants, flora and fauna, natural resources from mining, water, rivers, sea, etc and wildlife and animals which are part of nature that helps in balancing ecological system of earth.
 Sustainable development emphasize that societies can meet the unlimited human needs by potential resources but at same time equitable opportunities need to be taken care off.
-Overuse of natural resources has become detrimental to environment and ecological imbalance leading to climate change, distress, disasters etc. Through various conventions, domestic and international laws that are enacted for protection of natural resource es and environment.
-Rationalutilization and exploitation of natural resources, to meet the needs of social economic, culture and material life, and can meet the rational needs of the next generation^{ix}.
-Settled agriculture, diversion of watercourses, extract ion of minerals, the emission of heat and noxious gases into the atmosphere, commercial forests , and genetic manipulation are all examples or human intervention in natural's ystems during the course of development^x.
+Overuse of natural resources has become detrimental to environment and ecological imbalance leading to climate change, distress, disasters etc. Through various conventions, domestic and international laws that are enacted for protection of natural resources and social economic, culture and material life, and can meet the rational needs of the next emission of heat and noxious gases into the atmosphere, commercial forests, and genetic manipulation are all examples or human intervention in natural systems during the course of development^x.

-Human intrusions and abuse with environm ent and natural resources has affected ecological system endangering earth.
-Today we can see th rough climatic and atmospheric cycle changed, underground water depletions, s oil erosions, infertility of soil due to excessive use of chemicals and fertilizers, deforestations at huge scale, pollutions, reduction in wildlife, impact on flora and fauna etc are result of excessive use of natural resources.
+Human intrusions and abuse with environment and natural resources has affected ecological system endangering earth.
+Today we can see through climatic and atmospheric cycle changed, underground water depletions, soil erosions, infertility of soil due to excessive use of chemicals and fertilizers, deforestations at huge scale, pollutions, reduction in wildlife, impact on flora and fauna etc are result of excessive use of natural resources.
 The principle of sustainable development was laid down so that there could be sustainability while using natural resource for human good.
 Sustainability has various aspects that covers diverse perception of development of human growth.
-Sustainable development is increasingly becoming a goal to which numerous countries throughout world aspire and overall sustainability has been defined in many ways, and is often considered to have three distinct components: environmental sustainability, economic sustainability and social sustainability^{xi}.While interpreting this concept the 'Doctrine of Public Trust' plays important role.
+Sustainable development is increasingly becoming a goal to which numerous countries throughout world aspire and overall sustainability has been defined in many ways, and is often considered to have three distinct components: environmental sustainability, economic sustainability and social sustainability^{xi}.
+While interpreting this concept the 'Doctrine of Public Trust' plays important role.
 In M.C.
-Mehta^{xii}, the court quoted ancient Roman Empire developed this Public Trust and it was founded on the ideas that Government held certain common properties such as rivers, sea - shore, forests and air in trusteeship for the free and unimpeded use of the general public^{xiii}.
+Mehta^{xii}, the court quoted ancient Roman Empire developed this Public Trust and it was founded on the ideas that Government held certain common properties such as rivers, sea- shore, forests and air in trusteeship for the free and unimpeded use of the general public^{xiiii}.
 SC court further emphasized that: